createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 Most developers like to spend a bit of time setting up their development workspace.
 I'm no different, after a number of years tweaking and experimenting the following article details how I setup my environment for Mavericks/Yosemite.

-There has always been a consistent critera my development environment needed to meet:
+There has always been a consistent criteria my development environment needed to meet:

 1. Unobtrusive, no modifying core files
 2. Flexibility with Ruby versions